NUBIC/bcdatabase/README.markdown

 Similarly, the file containing the encryption password has a sensible default location, but that location can be overridden by setting `BCDATABASE_PASS`.

+## DataMapper

+Bcdatabase was originally designed for use with ActiveRecord in Rails applications.
+Since DataMapper's programmatic configuration mechanism (`Datamapper.setup`) accepts hashes which are very similar to ActiveRecord configuration hashes, Bcdatabase can easily be used with DataMapper as well.
+Example:

+    bcdb = Bcdatabase.load(:transforms => [:datamapper]))
+    DataMapper.setup(:default, bcdb[:stage, :personnel])

+The `:datamapper` transform passed to `Bcdatabase.load` permits sharing of one set of Bcdatabase configurations between ActiveRecord and DataMapper-based apps.
+Specifically, for those cases where the ActiveRecord adapter and the DataMapper adapter have different names, it allows you to specify a separate `datamapper_adapter` in your Bcdatabase configuration.
+For example, say you had these contents in `stage.yml`:

+    defaults:
+      adapter: postgresql
+      datamapper_adapter: postgres
+    personnel:
+      password: foo

+When loaded without the `:datamapper` transform, the effective database configuration hash for `:stage, :personnel` would be

+    adapter: postgresql
+    datamapper_adapter: postgres # ignored by AR
+    database: personnel
+    username: personnel

+With the `:datamapper` transform, the result would be instead:

+    adapter: postgres
+    database: personnel
+    username: personnel

+And so your DM and AR apps can live side-by-side and neither needs to embed its own database credentials.

 ## Platforms